esc

 Woman-looking-at-construction-update-on-her-iphone

-Included with the Builder Signal app is a personalized home buyer website where all your home buyers can go to one place to follow their home activity.
+The Builder Signal app includes a personalized website for each buyer where all your home buyers can go to one place to follow their home activity.
 No more digging through emails trying to find that one photo.
 It is all on display on their personalized website that can be shared with friends and family.
 You can also communicate with your buyers about what they should expect during each stage of construction.
 As a result, your buyers will learn something during construction, reducing the inherent anxiety that buyers tend to experience during building.

-Builder Signal addresses the most significant pain point your home buyers have when purchasing a new home.
+In conclusion, Builder Signal addresses the most significant pain point your home buyers have when purchasing a new home.
 You will be delivering clear, real-time updates, and you have an opportunity to educate your buyers along the way.
-With Builder Signal, you will ease your buyer's pain.
+The included Administrative dashboard provides you an opportunity to see in real-time how your team is doing.
+No more wondering if the team has made their weekly updates.
+With Builder Signal, you will ease your buyer's pain while bringing more efficiency to your team.

 5 Biggest Benefits of Builder Signal for Builders